bitgreen/bitgreen-node/doc/bonds.md

 ```

 ## Interbank Rates
 Some bonds are linked to the interbank rates, so we have some function to store on chain the interbanks rates.
-Such function are accessible only to the super user (Sudo Call).
+Such functions are accessible only to the super user (Sudo Call).

 ## Interbank Rates - Create
 The super user can create a new interbank rate calling the following function: